junxit/us-congress-bills-110/metadata.md

 - 2008-05-02 — Introduced in Senate
 - 2008-05-02 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S3748-3749)
+- 2008-05-20 — Committee on Foreign Relations.
+Ordered to be reported without amendment favorably.
+- 2008-05-20 — Committee on Foreign Relations.
+Reported by Senator Biden without amendment and with a preamble.
+Without written report.
+- 2008-05-20 — Committee on Foreign Relations.
+Reported by Senator Biden without amendment and with a preamble.
+Without written report.
+- 2008-05-20 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 741.